 Waiting a few weeks to deal with your credit card bills isn’t going to make them any smaller, but starting your payment plan ASAP will.
 Giving yourself time to plan means that you can budget effectively.

 One way to ramp up your bill repayment is to increase your cash flow, whether that means cutting back on other spending or finding cash in other places- like selling unwanted items.
 This could take time to do, so starting now means that you’ve got extra cash to pay down your credit cards before they are due.

 Just like your stretchy pants may have gotten a workout over the holiday eating indulgently, your credit card may have seen a little too much activity in the name of the season.
 Just because you over-indulged, though, doesn’t mean that all is lost.
 It’s all about stopping the excess and getting back on track.

 Start by taking your credit cards out of your wallet.
 Commit to a cash diet to keep your debt load from growing more.

-In order to know what you are up against, you need to know exactly how much you owe.
-Hopefully you’ve been able to keep all of your receipts from your holiday purchases.
-If not, determine what you owe by reviewing your account on line.
+To know what you are up against, you need to know exactly how much you owe.
+Hopefully, you’ve been able to keep all of your receipts from your holiday purchases.
+If not, determine what you owe by reviewing your account online.
 Add up exactly how much you owe.

 What’s your budget?

-Plan to pay more than the minimum, because you will do very little to erase the debt simply by making the minimum payment.
-Treat your credit card like an installment loan with a set payment, rather than open credit with a minimum payment based on your balance.
-Determine exactly how much you can afford to put down a month to cover the debt, and use that as your “minimum payment”.
-The additional amount will go towards reducing your balance and setting a payment can be easier to budget for.
+Plan to pay more than the minimum because you will do very little to erase the debt simply by making the minimum payment.
+Treat your credit card as an installment loan with a set payment, rather than open credit with a minimum payment based on your balance.
+Determine exactly how much you can afford to put down a month to cover the debt and use that as your “minimum payment.”
+The additional amount will reduce your balance and set a payment easier to budget for.